-Getting around Bloomsbury and Holborn
+Getting around Bloomsbury, Kings Cross and Holborn

 Getting around South Camden by any mode of transport isn't easy.
 There are endless roadworks, utility repairs, large construction projects, as well as changes to the highway network.
 The aspiration to reduce through traffic by closing roads can reduce pollution in some streets, only to increase it in others.